Last updated on 20/08/21

 1. How many countries have you been to?

 If asked in this way, then this question isn’t annoying.
-It’s just something that I can’t answer off the top of my head because I don’t count countries, and to me, the number is kind of irrelevant anyway.
+It’s just something that I can’t answer off the top of my head because I don’t count countries.

-As someone who travels very slowly and often chooses to live and work in one place for a while, I’ve probably been to far fewer countries than you might imagine, and so being on the receiving end of attitudes like this is very tiring.
+As someone who travels very slowly and often chooses to live and work in one place for a while, I’ve probably been to far fewer countries than you might imagine, which isn’t a big deal to me, but a lot of country counters end up viewing themselves as superior to me in some way, which is annoying.

 2. When will you settle down?

-We might not!
-For people who dream of getting married, buying a house and having a nice car and a dog, the idea of not wanting to ‘settle down’ is alien to them, but for many long term travellers, we view ‘settling down’ as more of a prison sentence than a fairytale!
+For people who dream of getting married, buying a house and having a nice car and a dog, the idea of not wanting to ‘settle down’ is alien to them, but for many long term travellers, we view ‘settling down’ as more of a prison sentence than a fairy tale!

 Sure, I’d like to have a nice home as a base, and I’d love to fall in love and get married one day but it’s definitely not the be all and end all for me, and if I do end up doing those things then you can bet I’m not going to be what you’d call ‘settled!’